aragon/nest/grants/FalseByte_carbon_voting/proposal.md

 FalseByte Carbon Voting is a request for funding for completing the deliverables associated with Nest Proposal #7.

 At ETHDenver our team implemented what we believe is a solution to the requirements specified in the proposal.
+For more of a description see the README in the github linked above.

-We believe that we have completed deliverable #1 besides deploying onchain.
+We believe that we have completed deliverable #1.

 Deliverable #2 is out of scope for our team

 Deliverable #3 is doable, and may be the last step before deploying onchain.